friedbrice/haskell-nix-flakes-starter/doc/README.md

 ## What about editor integrations

-On Linux, simply launch `code` from inside the Nix development shell.
+On Linux, simply launch your editor from inside the Nix development shell.
-VS Code will then have access to all the same environment defined in Nix shell.
+Your editor will then have access to all the same environment defined in Nix shell.

 On Macos, the story is a little bit different.
 Mac GUI applications do not inherit the environment of the invoking shell.